BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

-Nearly all commands follow a common pattern with 3 main parts.
-The program, the options, and the arguments, each separated by spaces.
+Nearly all commands follow a common pattern with 3 main parts: the program, the options, and the arguments, each separated by spaces.

-The program is the verb, in this case the first part `ls`, which is short for _list_, which will show us a list of files.
+The program is the verb, in this case, the first part, `ls`, which is short for _list_, which will show us a list of files.

-The options are like the adverb, and modify how the program is run.
+The options are like an adverb, and modify how the program is run.
 Options almost always begin with a hyphen.
 In this example `-l` means _long_, so the `ls` command will now show us more detailed information rather than just the names of the files.

 The arguments are what is left, and are the objects of our command.
 They describe what we want our program to act on.
 In this case we are using a special shorthand name for our home directory `~`.